EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Machine Learning Design Patterns.md

 # 🎨 Impressions
-It was a bit of a harder read than [[Designing Machine Learning Systems]], which is a bit harder to grasp and not as "profound" knowledge.
+It was a bit of a harder read than [Designing Machine Learning Systems](Designing%20Machine%20Learning%20Systems.md), which is a bit harder to grasp and not as "profound" knowledge.
 Therefore, it is more difficult for me to give it a very strong recommendation.
 Nevertheless, it is important to say that this is a good book.
 When reading through the quotes, I realize that there were a lot of good insights from the book.

 # ✍️ My Top  Quotes